 The results from these audits were shared with relevant staff and reviewed where any areas for improvement were identified.
-The results from the most recent audits showed that the quality of X-ray images were in line with guidance and the reason and findings from X-rays were recorded within the patients dental care record.
+The results from the most recent audits showed that the quality of X-ray images were in line with guidance.
 Clinical staff completed continuous professional development in respect of dental radiography.